-A pair of 12-volt circuit breakers is located in the auxiliary battery compartment.
-They control power supply to the battery mode switch and coach breaker panel.
+A set of 12-volt circuit breakers is located in the auxiliary battery compartment.
+Your coach may not have all of these breakers because some of them control optional equipment.

 Battery Mode (Dual-Mom.)
+Switch 6A

-Switch 6A Coach Breaker Panel 30A
+Coach Breaker Panel 30A

+Electric Step Ignition Power 6A

+Electric Step Battery Power 25A

+Electric Step Control Power 6A